pivotal/docs-tap/convention-service/about.md

 The service is comprised of two components:

-* **The Convention Controller:**
+* **The convention controller:**
-  The Convention Controller provides the metadata to the Convention Server and executes the updates Pod Template Spec as per the Convention Server's requests.
+  The convention controller provides the metadata to the convention server and executes the updates Pod Template Spec as per the convention server's requests.

-* **The Convention Server:**
+* **The convention server:**
-  The Convention Server receives and evaluates metadata associated with a workload and requests updates to the Pod Template Spec associated with that workload.
+  The convention server receives and evaluates metadata associated with a workload and requests updates to the Pod Template Spec associated with that workload.
-  You can have one or more Convention Servers for a single Convention Controller instance.
+  You can have one or more convention servers for a single convention controller instance.
   The Convention Service currently supports defining and applying conventions for Pods.

 ## About applying conventions

-The Convention Server uses criteria defined in the convention to determine whether the configuration of a workload should be changed.
+The convention server uses criteria defined in the convention to determine whether the configuration of a workload should be changed.
-The server receives the OCI metadata from the Convention Controller.
+The server receives the OCI metadata from the convention controller.
-If the metadata meets the criteria defined by the Convention Server, the conventions are applied.
+If the metadata meets the criteria defined by the convention server, the conventions are applied.
 It is also possible for a convention to apply to all workloads regardless of metadata.